clydejliu/A-Glimpse-of-the-Olympics-History-via-Visuals/README.md

 ## Summary
 -  The reason I chose this dataset is because the Olympics history has a lot of stories to tell.
 Through the history of Olympics we can peek some historical trends of whole human society, too.
 -  The columns I focused on are the "Sex", "Weight", "Height", "NOC", "Sport", "Year" and "Medal".
 Several plots are based on these variables and generate interesting history insights.
 -  The python modules utilized in the project includes: Numpy, Pandas, Seaborn, Plotly, Matplotlib, StatsModels, etc.

+## Topics:
 ![image](https://user-images.githubusercontent.com/33774515/44943288-ad4d3880-ad78-11e8-8b0e-be3381390fcf.png)

 Nothing compares to the line graph when revealing some certain trends.
 So here the line graph is used to give a quick look how number of athletes changed since the first Olympics.